 Benefits-eligible employees who earn vacation leave and are eligible for overtime pay who work on a holiday earn holiday compensatory time at the rate of time and one-half of the employee's regular hourly wage.
-Employees who earn vacation leave and are not eligible for overtime pay who work on a holiday also earn holiday compensatory time at time and one-half.
+Unclassified employees who earn vacation leave and are not eligible for overtime pay who work on a holiday earn holiday compensatory time credit at straight time.